burakcetindev/pvh-rca-assignment/README.md

 - This allows testing the DLQ, aggregation, and Ads upload under stress.
 - Metrics and per-status counts help evaluate performance and resilience.

+> **Disclaimer:** Some inconsistencies in mock runs—such as slightly misaligned failure rates or the `created_ts` format—are due to simulated/mock data.
+These do not reflect issues in the pipeline logic itself.
+I’ve chosen to share the assignment as-is to focus on the core functionality and processing flow.

 ---

 ## Aggregation